naturalis/nbclassify/nbclassify/docs/orchid_api.rst

 Schema
 ======

-API access is over HTTP, though HTTPS is probably required once some form of authentication (e.g. token authentication) is implemented.
-The API can be accessed via the ``/api/`` subdirectory of the OrchiD web application (e.g.
+API access is over HTTP, though HTTPS is required once authentication (e.g. token authentication) is implemented.
+The API can be accessed via the ``/api/`` subdirectory of the OrchiD web application (i.e. http://orch-id.naturalis.nl/api/).
-``example.com/api/``).
 Data is sent and received as JSON.

 Root Endpoint
 =============